infumap/infumap/docs/cli.md

 ### extract

-Run the text extraction processing loop without starting the web server.
-This command will load items, initialize the configured object store, and then continuously call the external text extraction service for PDFs that do not yet have extracted text artifacts.
+Extract derived artifacts from PDFs or images without starting the web server.
+This command has two subcommands:

+- `extract pdf`
+- `extract image`

+Both subcommands load items, initialize the configured object store, and then either run a finite batch or a continuous background loop.

+### extract pdf

+Run the text extraction processing loop for PDFs.

 Options: